Tutorial

 │ Since it has a default value, we make it a parameter by adding a process:

 This automation does not occur if there is no default value.
-For example, variables that can never be dynamic state variables, such as $ASR$, do not have a default value.
+For example, the $ASR$ variable does not have a default value.
 If we have not assigned a process for $ASR$, the system construction would error instead:

 processes = [